-- Helping people quit their addiction to tobacco.
+- Break their addiction to tobacco.

 Since the program began in 1989, California has led the way in forever changing how the public sees tobacco use and tobacco industry marketing.

-Positive results are evident throughout California:
+Positive results can be seen throughout California:

 Join us in the fight against tobacco and learn how you can get involved.

-If you have any questions or comments, please contact us.
+If you have any questions or comments, please Contact Us.